-There is a 40 AMP circuit breaker located in the aft starboard rigging compartment.
+There is a 40 AMP circuit breaker located in the rigging compartment under the aft seat lid.
 This is the main breaker protecting the wiring supplying power to the accessory switch panel.
-If this breaker is tripped, depres the red button on the breaker box to reset it.
+If this breaker is tripped, depressing the red button on the breaker box will reset it.